 Check for Errors

 Whether you enter data using Auto Fill or manually through User Entry, you can always verify mandatory and conditionally mandatory fields using the Check for Errors icon.
-In the previous interface, this was labeled "Check for Errors," but it’s now represented by an exclamation mark.
+In the previous interface, this was labeled "Check for Errors," but it’s now represented by an

 The Check for Errors icon is also useful when Batch Processing documents.
 For example, when creating multiple Advance Ship Notices, you can check for errors across all documents at once to display missing mandatory or conditionally mandatory fields.